Ctenanthe: Planting, Growing, and Care

 - Its bushy habit, with slender stems, adds a refined tropical touch

-- It finds its place in a bright living room or humid bathroom
+- It finds its place in a bright living room or a humid bathroom

-- Better suited to experienced plant enthusiasts, it requires attentive care to thrive
+- Better suited to experienced plant enthusiasts, it demands attentive care to thrive

-The Ctenanthe is a tropical houseplant with evergreen and decorative foliage, often nicknamed “peacock plant” due to the elegant patterns and contrasting hues on its leaves.
-At nightfall, these leaves rise slightly before opening again in the morning, a subtle phenomenon that enhances its lively and exotic character.
+The Ctenanthe is a tropical houseplant with evergreen and decorative foliage, often nicknamed the “peacock plant” due to the elegant patterns and contrasting hues on its leaves.
+At nightfall, these leaves slightly rise before opening again in the morning, a subtle phenomenon that enhances its lively and exotic character.

-Demanding and requiring some care, the Ctenanthe needs well-draining soil, moderate watering and a humid environment to thrive.
+Demanding and requiring some care, the Ctenanthe needs a well-draining substrate, moderate watering, and a humid environment to thrive.
 It is essential to maintain good humidity levels with regular misting.
-Sensitive to draughts and overly dry air, it requires a spot sheltered from direct sunlight, in a moderately lit room.
+Sensitive to drafts and overly dry air, it requires a spot sheltered from direct sunlight, in a moderately lit room.

 Suited to plant enthusiasts with some experience, it rewards attentive care with lush and charming greenery.
 Let yourself be seduced by its graphic foliage and elegant appearance!